drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example using relative paths):** -rompath "%EMULATORFOLDER%\roms;%EMULATORFOLDER%\bios;%SYSTEMFOLDER%" aquarius<br>
 **Fullscreen Parameter:** -window<br>

-This emulator is available for Windows-x64.<br>
+This emulator is available for Windows-x64 and Windows-arm64.<br>.
 'Simple Launcher' has a special logic to launch Mattel Aquarius games; that is required by MAME.<br>
 For the logic to work, you need to add the word 'Aquarius' into the System Name.<br>
 The logic will only send the filename of the file (without the filepath and without the file extension) to the launching call.